 16. What can we do to stop an equal pay claim which has no hope of succeeding?

 You can apply to the Employment Tribunal for a pre-hearing review, at which the claim may be struck out if the Tribunal decides that it has no reasonable prospect of succeeding.
 If this happens, you can apply for an order that your legal costs be paid by the employee.
 Take legal advice.

 You must respond to any claimant's request for information on a comparator's pay and benefits within eight weeks: if you fail to do so, the Tribunal can order disclosure, or failing that, draw adverse conclusions.
-In responding, however, you need to balance the claimant's right to enough information to pursue her claim, with the comparator's right to privacy, under both the Data Protection Act and the implied duty of trust and confidence owed by an employer to an employee.
+In responding, however, you need to balance the claimant's right to enough information to pursue her claim, with the comparator's right to privacy, under both the General Data Protection Regulations and the implied duty of trust and confidence owed by an employer to an employee.
 This is a complex area, and you will need expert legal guidance.

 18. If there is a finding against us under the Equality Act, how far back will the award go?

 Up to six years (five in Scotland) - except for pensions, which can be taken back to 6 April 1976.

 19. Is there a limit on awards under an equal pay scheme?